AI-Mercenary/EntpSearch/README.md

 ## Modules

+### 1. MongoDB Utilities

+**Location:** `db/mongo_utils.py`

+**Responsibilities:**
+- Handles all MongoDB operations for tag storage and retrieval.
+- Manages connections, retries, and error handling for robust database access.
+- Provides functions to check tag existence and insert/update tags in the relevant collections.
+- Ensures collections `gen-tags` and `gen-tags-state` exist.

+**Typical usage:**
+- Instantiated by other agents for all DB operations.
+- Connection and collection management is handled in the constructor.
+- CRUD methods like `insert_tag`, `tag_exists` are used by the tag generation pipeline.

+---

-### 1. Tag Generation Agent
+### 2. Tag Generation Agent

 **Location:** `agents/tag_generator.py`

 **Responsibilities:**
-- Automate extraction of source and semantic content tags from documents (supports S3, PDFs, etc.).
+- Automates extraction of source and semantic content tags from documents (supports S3, PDFs, DOCX, etc.).
-- Use an LLM (e.g., Google Gemini, OpenAI GPT) to generate and score content-relevant tags and produce concise file descriptions.
+- Uses LLMs (Google Gemini, OpenAI GPT) to generate and score content-relevant tags and produce concise file descriptions.
-- Store all tags, scores, and descriptions in MongoDB for fast retrieval.
+- Stores all tags, scores, and descriptions in MongoDB via `mongo_utils`.
-- Support robust batch workflows, resumable processing, and error handling.
+- Supports robust batch workflows, resumable processing, logging, and error handling.
+- Loads configuration from `config.yaml` and credentials from `.env`.
+- Extensible for new file types and tag logic.

+---

-### 2. Intelligent Search Agent
+### 3. Intelligent Search Agent

 **Location:** `streamlit_app.py`

 **Responsibilities:**
-- Provide a modern, user-friendly search experience via Streamlit.
+- Provides a modern, user-friendly search experience via Streamlit.
-- Allow filtering by source tags (e.g., "github", "notion", etc.) and/or context-aware AI-generated content tags.
+- Allows filtering by source tags (e.g., "github", "notion", etc.) and/or context-aware AI-generated content tags.
-- Use an LLM (Google Gemini, OpenAI GPT) to match user queries to content tags and calculate document relevance.
+- Uses LLM (Google Gemini, OpenAI GPT) to match user queries to content tags and calculate document relevance.
-- Return ranked, transparent results with tag and relevance breakdowns.
+- Returns ranked, transparent results with tag and relevance breakdowns.

 ---

 ## Flow

+1. **Database Connection**
+    - On startup, all agents connect to MongoDB using parameters from `.env`.
+    - Collections `gen-tags` (tags & metadata) and `gen-tags-state` (tracking workflow state) are initialized.
+    - Utility functions support safe insertion, update, and existence checks.

-1. **Tag Generation**
+2. **Tag Generation**
     - Extract source tags from file path/type.
-    - Parse document content, e.g., PDF text extraction.
+    - Parse document content (PDF, DOCX, etc.) using appropriate libraries (`pdfplumber`, `python-docx`, etc.).
     - Use an LLM to generate content tags and a summary description.
-    - Persist all metadata to MongoDB.
+    - Persist all metadata to MongoDB for fast search and retrieval.

-2. **Search**
+3. **Search**
     - User submits a query and optionally selects source tags.
-    - Retrieve relevant docs from MongoDB using these tags.
+    - Relevant documents are fetched from MongoDB using tag queries.
     - LLM further matches and scores content tags against the user query.
-    - Return and display the top-ranked results.
+    - Top-ranked results are returned and displayed in the UI with tag and relevance breakdowns.

 ---